Configuration#

 String

-Secret string of 32 characters for encrypting configuration in the database and JWT tokens.
+Secret string of 32 characters for encrypting configuration in the database.

 Warning